-The WWC accepts out-of-sample reliability statistics unless review team leadership determines the study sample is too dissimilar from the sample used to measure reliability.
 When a study does not report reliability statistics for an outcome measure, the WWC will ask the study authors to provide a statistic.
-The WWC will also use previously-gathered information about reliability of outcomes that are used across studies.
+The WWC will also use previously gathered information about reliability of outcomes that are used across studies.

 The protocol may also stipulate how to deal with outcome measures that are unlikely to provide reliability information.
-For example, without quantitatively meeting one of the three reliability standards listed above, an outcome measure may still be deemed reliable if the content expert or lead methodologist for a review determine that responses can be scored by a single coder with low error (e.g., a multiple choice test or counts of words spelled correctly).
+For example, without quantitatively meeting one of the three reliability standards listed above, an outcome measure may still be deemed reliable if the content expert or lead methodologist for a review determine that responses can be scored by a single coder with low error, such as a multiple-choice test or counts of words spelled correctly.
 The protocol specifies whether these outcome measures can meet the reliability requirement.